Luos-io/Documentation/src/pages/tools/pyluos.md

 > **Note:** `device` is the name of the network.

-Pyluos will give you a list of all services without any topological informations :
+Pyluos will give you a list of all services without any topological information:
 ```AsciiDoc
 -------------------------------------------------
 Type                Alias               ID